code-black04/crime-analysis-groovy-mongodb/group-exercise/Exercise2.md

 ---

 ### Projection Query
-Query Definition: Select only the latitude, longitude, crime type and last outcome category.
+**Query Definition**: Select only the latitude, longitude, crime type and last outcome category.

-**Code**
+In this query ,we focus on the most important details: crime type, latitude, longitude, and the last outcome category.
+This reduces the dataset size, making it easier to analyze the key information.
+Crimes without geographic data are excluded, as location is essential for mapping and further analysis.

+**Key Code Snippet Highlighths** & **Outcome:** [Click here](https://uniofleicester-my.sharepoint.com/:i:/g/personal/pm455_student_le_ac_uk/EfrmsYiWy2hFljqQTBukD6EBN93UUugDUm5L55Q_z5PcJg?e=2svXvJ)
 ```groovy
 // Projection of Data
 def projectedCrimes = measureExecutionTimeAndMemory(log, "Data Projection") {